lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ## 3) Freelance Writing
 This one was tough!
 This is the second highest paying job that I gave myself, and it was a lot of work.
 Writing the piece itself would usually take me 4-8 hours, depending on what it was, but the real work (for me) was getting someone to pay you.

 To get a piece "accepted" you have to email your idea or sometimes the whole essay / article / poem (whatever) to the publication / editor.
-My acceptance rate was around 1/20.
+My acceptance rate was around 1 in 20.
 Since it would usually take me around an hour to write a pitch, it ended up being about 28 hours in all to get paid ~$200 for an article.

 **Did I make money?** Yeah I did.
 I was able to repeatedly get some articles for the weirdest, most niche newspaper of all time, writing about climate change tech.
 That was fine.
 But they pretty much always accepted my pitches, so it was a free $200.
 I got $50 for a poem, $50 to write about pizza (dream come true), and $800 for a personal essay.
+In total, I want to say I made around $5k freelance writing (over the course of like, 2-3 years).

 **Did I have fun?** Yes and no!
 It was fun to write humor pieces, or essays... it wasn't super fun to write about the new tech news in nuclear fission or whatever.
 I got to cover some stories on homelessness in Seattle, which was something that I'd always wanted to do.